 I am finishing off my humorous novella, The Interspecies Poker Tournament, at the moment.
 The cover artwork is by the fab Ian Bristow and it’s set in the same world as my humorous fantasy novel, The Rose Thief.
 If the title doesn’t give you a good idea of what the story is about, I reckon the cover will!

 I also have the first draft of The Gaia Solution which will be the third book in my hopeful dystopian series, The Gaia Collection.
 I wrote the draft in NaNoWriMo last year so I’ve got the tough first editing round to get stuck into.
-The Gaia Effect is book 1 and The Gaia Project is book 2.
+The Gaia Effect is book one and The Gaia Project is book two.

 Do you plan on owning a publishing house?

 I don’t know whether it will actually get off the ground but myself and fellow indie author, C H Clepitt, have been thinking about potentially starting a Sparkly Badgers publishing house.
 We dipped a toe in the water last year with a charity Christmas anthology, raising money for the Avon Riding Centre for the Disabled.
 This year we are looking at putting together a Halloween anthology for our sparkly badgers to have as a free giveaway book.

 I am actually working on something completely different for Camp NaNoWriMo this year.
 I have an idea for a multi-book project which will require some pre-planning for the timeline and also some highly developed character building.
 I’m quite excited to have a go at this project in a different way to how I normally write so we will see what happens.
 I can’t really say anymore, we are in very early stages!